iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

 There is also a beneefit of about 1.6% of doing YCbCr transformation from RGB before doing wavelet transform.

 Strictly this is a black-box defense as the attack model does not know the defense strategy.
 Randomness of the strategy makes it harder to implement a viable approximation without relying on a specific pattern of pixels.
-This work is most similar to [this](https://arxiv.org/pdf/1711.00117.pdf) and [this](https://arxiv.org/abs/1711.01991).
+Our work is most similar to [this](https://arxiv.org/pdf/1711.00117.pdf) and [this](https://arxiv.org/abs/1711.01991).

 ## TL;DR